Spruce Street Station

 Through the efforts of the Ogallala Main Street Program, the Spruce Street Station was renovated in 2002-2003.
 Like the Ogallala Post Office, the Mansion on the Hill and the Little Keystone Church, it is listed on the National Register of Historic Places.

 Today, the station and adjacent 1937 service bay serve as the Spruce Street Visitor Center.
-During the summer months, it is staffed by volunteers from the local Retired Senior Volunteer Program.
+During the summer months, it is often open to the public, staffed by volunteers from the local Retired Senior Volunteer Program.
 The service bay portion is also available year round for community events.